Notifications

 The Notifications section appears in Settings → Agent only when isNotificationsSupported is true (FOSS build).
 One card with:

-- "Open notification access" button — shown when the toggle is on but access has not been granted (or was revoked).
+- "Open notification access" (or equivalent access-required row) — shown when the toggle is on but access has not been granted (or was revoked).

 - Listener status — "Listener active" / "Listener inactive — check notification access".